karlstolley/wd/calendar.md

 * Welcome & introductions
 * Course policies, calendar, projects
 * Working with the command-line interface (CLI)
+* Set up Git and GitHub with instrux at https://github.com/karlstolley/lab/wiki
 * Working with plain text and version control (Git)

 #### To Read for Next Week